The Interactive & Immersive HQ

 Extending to Other Hardware & Software

-There’s so many ways that you can add functionality to TouchDesigner, whether it’s through Python and doing scripting and talking to different web platforms on your own, making C++ operators which allow you to create your own nodes for very specific purposes, or you’re using GLSL, which is the GPU shading language.
+There’s so many ways that you can add functionality to TouchDesigner, whether it’s through Python and doing scripting and talking to different web platforms on your own, making C++ operators which allow you to develop your own nodes for very specific purposes, or you’re using GLSL, which is the GPU shading language.
 It’s all possible with TouchDesigner.

 TouchDesigner Tools